Rally Finland - one of the most popular WRC events

 Latvala and Ogier scored three wins for Volkswagen

-Jari-Matti Latvala was the last Finn on the top podium spot, scoring his third win in 2015 with VW Polo R WRC.
+Jari-Matti Latvala scored his third win in 2015 with VW Polo R WRC.
 Prior to that, he won in 2010 and 2014, first time with Ford, second time with Volkswagen.
 Volkswagen Motorsport’s leading driver Sebastien Ogier became one more Frenchman with Rally Finland’s victory in his CV, topping another non-Finnish podium in 2013.
 The Belgian Thierry Neuville was second, the Norwegian Mads Ostberg was third.
 In 2016, Citroen’s Kris Meeke became the first British driver to win Rally Finland, beating Volkswagen’s Latvala and Citroen’s teammate Craig Breen.

 Rally Finland is waiting for fans from all over the world